OCR-D/ocrd-website/site/en/workflows.md

 </table>

 ### Step 20: Dummy Processing
-Sometimes it can be useful to have a dummy processor, which just takes the files in an Input fileGrp and copies them the a new Output fileGrp.
+Sometimes it can be useful to have a dummy processor, which takes the files in an Input fileGrp and copies them the a new Output fileGrp, re-generating the PAGE XML from the current namespace schema/model.

 #### Available processors